Marketing

 What is an event marketing?

-Event marketing is the practice of hosting in-person, hybrid, or virtual events to promote a product or service.
+Event marketing is the practice of hosting in-person, hybrid, or online events to promote a product or service.
 The purpose of these events is usually to entertain, educate, or connect with potential customers.

 What is an event marketing strategy?